Joey Yung: Since 2020: COVID-19 and onward

 Yung released a Chinese single, "So Fresh (featuring Dany Lee)," in August 2021.
 She joined The Masked Dancer (season 2) as a judge and participant.
-On 29 September 2021, she released a Cantonese single "After All These (不配)".
+On 29 September 2021, she released a Cantonese single, "After All These (不配)".
 She also directed the accompanying music video.
 During a live session, Yung also revealed that she would be releasing her first Cantonese studio album in 5 years by the end of 2021.

+On 1 January 2022, Yung joined the "Sailing in the Greater Bay Area, 2022 New Year Concert".
+On 1 February, she performed the song "Ya Ya Ya" at the "2022 Guangdong TV Spring Festival Gala: Leaping Forward in the Greater Bay Area".
+The following day, she participated in "Blossoming Spring, 2022 Chinese Literary and Art Circles Spring Festival Gala".
+On 31 May, the theme song "Forward," celebrating the 25th anniversary of Hong Kong's return to China and featuring Yung as one of the lead performers, was released on a dedicated website for the anniversary celebrations.
+At 8 p.m. on 3 June, she took part in the CCTV-1 cultural program "Ancient Rhymes, New Voices" for the Dragon Boat Festival, performing the song "Pride of the Fisherman: May Pomegranate Blooms Enchanting".
+In June, the music video for the CMG theme song "We Will Be Better"—celebrating the 25th anniversary of Hong Kong's return and performed by Yung with others—was released.
+On 27 June, she performed "The More I Sing, the Stronger I Become" at a cloud concert for the 25th anniversary of Hong Kong's return and participated in the "Our Bauhinia" cloud concert livestream event.
+On the evening of 30 July, she attended the 36th Hundred Flowers Awards ceremony.

 Personal life

-In June 2012, Wilfred Lau publicly announced their relationship which Yung subsequently confirmed.
+In June 2012, Wilfred Lau publicly announced their relationship, which Yung subsequently confirmed.
 They broke up in 2018.
 She has openly expressed a pro-establishment stance during the 2019-2020 Hong Kong Protests and was featured prominently in a video campaign by the People's Daily to "oppose violence" and "rebuild Hong Kong."
 In March 2021, Yung posted on Weibo, expressing her support for cotton made in Xinjiang, after companies suspended purchasing of cotton from there due to human rights concerns.